kgladstone/WeatherAPI/README.md

 # AttireDecider
 Weather Analyzer

 Using webscraped weather data, app tells user what to wear.
+Makes use a separate scraper file that would be run on a server at certain predetermined intervals, and the main analyzer file checks the timestamp of the scraped data file before deciding to scrape from the Internet again -- conserving API calls.

 Goals: use machine learning to adjust to user’s optimal temperature preferences.

-Inspired by idea conceived by Keith Gladstone, Vlad Feinberg, and Carole Touma at HackPrinceton Fall 2013.
-The first version was in the form of an iOS app, built on an Objective-C platform.
-This version has been resurrected from scratch by Keith in April 2015, and is destined to become a web application, on a stack that includes Java and PHP.